Complete ICA Grant Guidelines are available in PDF format. Common topics are below.

 Commission members and review panelists must disclose any organizational affiliations and refrain from participating in discussion and voting on proposals related to individuals or organizations with which they have an affiliation.

 Organizations experiencing significant changes in staffing, programming, or finances after applying for funding should notify the Commission.

 Organizations that have not received tax-exempt status through the Internal Revenue Service may apply through an eligible tax-exempt organization.
 This Fiscal Agent becomes the legal applicant, redistributes the funds to the applicant organization, and is responsible for the grant requirements.
 Acting as a Fiscal Agent for another group will not exclude an organization from applying for grants.
 Though the Fiscal Agent receives the award (fiscal fees are not allowed), the sub-grantee will bear the primary responsibility for the project.
 The Commission will not act as arbitrator for any dispute between the two groups.

 Colleges and universities may apply for support if they present and market their arts activities to the public and if the activity is supplementary to regular course offerings.

-Entry Track Grants: If a university-based arts organization providing arts programs for the general public operates under the nonprofit umbrella of the university, then it is eligible to receive Entry Track funding.
-Only one Entry Track grant may be awarded per university each fiscal year.
+Entry Track and Public Programs in the Arts grants: If a university-based arts organization providing arts programs for the general public operates under the nonprofit umbrella of the university, then it is eligible to receive Entry Track or Public Programs in the Arts funding.
+Only one Entry Track or Public Programs in the Arts grant may be awarded per university each year.